infimalabs/space/A15/README.md

 within the rigorously defined **Binary** or **Stable** scaling regimes ($`\epsilon_\Delta = 0`$,
 <a href="#subsubsec-stability-regimes" data-reference-type="ref+Label"
-data-reference="subsubsec-stability-regimes">2.3.4</a>).
+data-reference="subsubsec-stability-regimes">2.4.4</a>).
 By precisely
 aligning the chosen output scale ($`\epsilon_\delta`$) with the structure’s inherent geometric precision requirements ($`\epsilon_N`$, relative to the 96-unit baseline derived in
 <a href="#subsubsec-scaling-baseline" data-reference-type="ref+Label"
-data-reference="subsubsec-scaling-baseline">2.2.3</a>), the framework
+data-reference="subsubsec-scaling-baseline">2.3.3</a>), the framework
 guarantees that all *A15* lattice points and derived vertex coordinates map exactly onto hardware binary floating-point formats *relative to that chosen stable scale*.

+It is important to emphasize that this guarantee applies specifically to the representation of the discrete A15 lattice points themselves; it ensures that the quantized spatial framework remains consistent across systems, but does not eliminate all floating-point variability within applications using this framework.
+Operations performed between these stable grid points (such as physics calculations, interpolation, or velocity updates) may still use floating-point arithmetic and thus be subject to traditional floating-point variability unless additional measures are taken.

-This systematically eliminates the representation errors inherent in approximating arbitrary spatial positions with floats, at least within the context of the framework’s quantized representation derived from the internal integer grid (<a href="#subsubsec-scaling-internal" data-reference-type="ref+Label" data-reference="subsubsec-scaling-internal">2.2.5</a>).
-The result is guaranteed bit-level consistency and numerical determinism across disparate machines, platforms, and even different compilation environments—a fundamental prerequisite for reliable state synchronization in networked systems, reproducible physics simulations, efficient network delta compression strategies, verifiable event sequences and replays, and ultimately, fair and trustworthy competitive experiences.
+Nevertheless, this systematic elimination of representation errors for the spatial partitioning grid itself provides a foundation for much-improved consistency across disparate machines, platforms, and even different compilation environments—a fundamental prerequisite for reliable state synchronization in networked systems, reproducible physics simulations, efficient network delta compression strategies, verifiable event sequences and replays, and ultimately, fair and trustworthy competitive experiences.

 ### Memory and Bandwidth Efficiency